shellieD/get-ducked/README.md

 * Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * GitHub: GitHub is used to store the project's code after being pushed from Git.
 * Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes.
-* Multi Device Website Mockup Generator: Used to generate mockup image.
+* Am I Responsive: Used to generate mockup image.
 * DrawSQL.app was used to develop the database schema during development.
-* Lucidcharts was used to created a flow chart.
 * Tinypng
 * JPG to WEBP | Cloudconvert
 * AWS S3 buckets were used to host media and static files